Access Map: supported tokens & credential formats¶

 printf '%s' 'your_bitbucket_token...' > ./bitbucket.token

-kingfisher access-map bitbucket ./bitbucket.token --json-out bitbucket.access-map.json
+kingfisher access-map bitbucket ./bitbucket.token --format json > bitbucket.access-map.json

 Notes (Bitbucket)¶